+Despite the fact that we get a lot of inquiries about axolotls and how to care for them, we’re going to focus on the eight distinct axolotl colors in this post.
 We frequently see individuals contacting out and inquiring about the hue of their axolotl, wondering if it symbolizes anything unique or if it is uncommon after hearing how much some of the rarer axolotls can sell for.

 There are five primary color varieties that are quite frequent and simple to find (wild, white albino, golden albino, leucistic, and Melanoid).
 Then there are the four rarer variations, which are based on unique colors, patterns, or mutations but are still reasonably simple to get if you are prepared to pay around double the price of the major color kinds.
 Then there are the three highly uncommon natural axolotl hues, which may sell for thousands of dollars, followed by a one-of-a-kind man-made creation by embryonic graphing, with only around ten ever been generated, and finally the enigma axolotl, with only one ever being reported to date.

 Because there are so many various varieties of axolotls, each with its own pigmentation that gives them their own distinct appearance, it’s not surprising that we see so many individuals reaching out and asking for help determining which sort of axolotl they have or desire.
 The three distinct chromatophores (Melanophores, Xanthophores, and Iridophores) in axolotls govern the color of their pigment cells, but the rarer the hue or pattern, the higher the price tag.